-I also noticed that if I imagined the potential of my office staff or my family members, my relationship with them changed.
+I also noticed that if I imagined the potential of my office staff, my relationship with them changed.
 I saw them all as having greater value, and they in turn responded to my positive expectation.
 What the Wizard said was true.
-When I attend to the image I have in my mind, I bring that potential into being.
+When I attended to the image I had in my mind, I brought that potential into being.
 What extraordinary powers we have that we don't even begin to use!
 I couldn't wait to share the excitement of these newly-found powers with the Wizard.

-When we next met, the Wizard was organizing a trea-
+When we next met, the Wizard was organizing a treasure

-sure hunt with neighborhood children.
+hunt with neighborhood children.
 "It is a pity adults do not have this much fun at work.
 Children are natural practitioners of the art of being alive.
 They develop through play, which is a child's work.
 Adults develop through work, which should be our form of play.
-This is what management is all about-getting people done through work."
+This is what management is all aboutgetting people done through work."